Alfresco/docs-alfresco/content-accelerator/latest/configure/alfresco-audit-configuration/index.md

 ## Configuring Action Audits in ACA
-### Configuring new Action Audits
-This section will discuss the steps for creating the Advanced Properties Audit slider in the action configs using the module and template, updating/creating and configuring an action executer for the action, and creating override properties for the event name and description.
-### Configuring existing Action Audits

 #### Enable/Disable Action Audit
 Audits are enabled/disabled on an individual action basis.
-To toggle the configuration, open your config (stage or search), open your module, and edit/add and edit your action.
+To toggle the configuration, open your config (stage or search), open your module, and edit your action.
 A toggle should appear in the Advanced Properties section of the action.
 Enabling the action audit will tell OC to generate audits when this action is executed.
 Disabling the action audit will tell OC not to generate audits when the action is executed (Note: the action executor itself will still be run, but the audit generation code will not be executed).

 #### Configure Audit Event Name and Event Description
-The audit event name and description for each action audit is configurable.
-Default configurations for all existing action audits can be found in `1.core` in the `audit-defaults.properties` file.
+The audit event name and description for each action audit is configurable via OC properties.

-To customize the name or description of a particular audit event, simply copy the configuration for your audit, copy it into your `project-placeholders.properties1 file ` (and override-placeholders.properties` if necessary), and configure your own event name and description.

 Example:
 ```